-In the wake of these disasters, drones were deployed en masse not just for insurance companies to help speed up claims, but also for search and rescue efforts.
-A drone can survey roof damage in real time and relay data to a claims adjuster's smartphone, tablet computer, or any device with a WiFi connection.
-Using a drone to inspect a building after a loss is not only safer, but also more efficient.
-By deploying a drone, adjusters and underwriters can obtain the information they need in a fraction of the time it would have taken before.
+In the wake of these disasters, drones can be deployed not just for insurance companies to help speed up claims, but also for search and rescue efforts.
+Using a drone to inspect a building after a loss, adjusters and underwriters can obtain the information they need in a fraction of the time it would have taken before.
 In addition, drones can be operated at a much lower per-hour cost than manned inspection vehicles and offer the ability to collect data on a pre-programmed repeatable track, providing consistency in the inspection data and process.

-Where a typical roof inspection using a ladder takes about an hour and inspections of multiple-story or steep roofs even longer, and requiring specialists and extra equipment, a drone inspection can captures the necessary images in less than half the time, depending on the size of the structure.
-A market leading insurance company used drones for spring storm damage claims that occurred this year.
-It took as few as four and a half days from when a customer reported damage for the company to issue a repair estimate, with the same estimate using conventional methods taking as much as two weeks or longer.
+Where a typical roof inspection using a ladder takes about an hour and inspections of multiple-story or steep roofs even longer, a drone inspection can capture the necessary images in less than half the time.
 Speed is important because roofing contractors are booked quickly after a big storm hits.
 Using drones is also safer for insurance company employees.
-Giving claims adjusters a drone service that keeps them safely on the ground may seem more expensive than conventional techniques, however all will agree that the long term increase in safety margin is well worth it, since just one accident can de-rail productivity and bring the inspection to a halt.
+Giving claims adjusters a drone service that keeps them safely on the ground may seem more expensive than conventional techniques, however, all will agree that the long term increase in safety margin is well worth it since just one accident can de-rail productivity and bring the inspection to a halt.

-Whether you’re inspecting a new building or investigating an insurance claim, it’s important to capture accurate information quickly.
-Drone mapping is a powerful new tool for inspections, allowing you to safely and easily capture a high-resolution aerial view of a site in minutes.
-Back in the office, or out in the field, it’s easy to analyze these highly detailed reconstructions of sites, make measurements, and share comments to help you make better and quicker decisions.
-After a disaster, it is paramount to clean up and rebuild, but it is also critical to capture the site as it is so that the damage can be assessed.
+Drone mapping is a powerful new tool for inspections.
+A thorough mapping flight allows you to capture hundreds or even thousands of high-resolution images of all four vertical facades of the structure you are inspecting.
+Additionally, images capture not only the finite detail of all vertical and horizontal surfaces but each image includes geo-referenced data location for easier analysis.
+Back in the office, or out in the field, it’s easy to analyze these highly detailed building survey maps, make measurements, and share comments to help you make better and quicker decisions.
 Drone mapping gives insurance companies a fast, easy way of accurately documenting the scene, preserving key details while allowing the process of clean-up and reconstruction to begin as quickly as possible.